![]() |

 the collaborative process. * The parties have expressly decided to work together with their attorney to resolve their issues without extensive,

-incentive to discuss ideas to resolve the problem and move forward with a settlement, a settlement that both parties and their attorneys have worked together to reach.
-Except as otherwise may be provided, this website and contents are © 2016 Lisa Marie Macci, P.A. and Elizabeth J. Kates, Esq.
+expensive, and often emotionally draining litigation.
+The attorney will no longer have the individuals as clients if court is the only solution. ![]() Except as otherwise may be provided, this website and contents are © 2016 Lisa Marie Macci, P.A. and Elizabeth J. Kates, Esq.
 Collaborative Law Florida is a state-wide educational and professional development association and business directory of independent Florida licensed attorneys at law and law firms who practice in the areas of collaborative divorce and family law.
 Macci and Kates is an association of independent law firms who work with each other in consulting, co-counsel or of counsel relationships in selected trial-level matters and appellate cases, in order to better serve the needs of mutual clients.
 We also maintain separate practices.
 We do appeals from family courts in all counties and circuits, and for all Florida appellate courts: Broward, Miami-Dade.
 Palm Beach, Escambia, Okaloosa, Santa Rosa, Walton, Franklin, Gadsden, Jefferson, Leon, Liberty, Wakulla, Columbia, Dixie, Hamilton, Lafayette, Madison, Suwannee, Taylor, Clay, Duval, Nassau, Citrus, Hernando, Lake, Marion, Sumter, Pasco, Pinellas, Flagler, Putnam, St. Johns, Volusia, Alachua, Baker, Bradford, Gilchrist, Levy, Union, Orange, Osceola.
 Hardee, Highlands, Polk, DeSoto, Manatee, Sarasota, Hillsborough, Bay, Calhoun, Gulf, Holmes, Jackson, Washington, Monroe, Brevard, Seminole, Indian River, Martin, Okeechobee, St. Lucie, Charlotte, Collier, Glades, Hendry, Lee.
 Collaborative Lawyers Southeast Florida attorneys serve South Florida, including Dade County, Broward County, and Palm Beach County, and the cities of Miami, Pembroke Pines, Hallandale, Hollywood, Fort Lauderdale, Pompano Beach, Margate, Palm Beach, West Palm Beach, Wellington, Boca Raton, Boynton Beach, Deerfield Beach, Delray Beach, Lauderhill, Lauderdale Lakes, Coral Springs, Weston, Parkland, Tamarac, Plantation, Sunrise, Miami Lakes, Miami Shores. |

 ||||